Heart Attack (Demi Lovato song): Live performances

 as well as on several live shows including The Ellen DeGeneres Show, Good Morning America, Jimmy Kimmel Live!, Britain's Got Talent, Dancing with the Stars and at the 2013 MuchMusic Video Awards.

 On December 31, 2013, Lovato performed it at ET Canada's New Year's Eve televised show.
 Lovato performed the song along with "Give Your Heart a Break" and "Neon Lights" at the 2nd Indonesian Choice Awards, on May 24, 2015.
 She also performed the song on The Late Late Show with James Corden, during the Carpool Karaoke segment, which appeared online on May 16, 2016.

-Lovato performed the track during her third, fourth, fifth, and sixth headlining concert tours, The Neon Lights Tour, the Demi World Tour, the Future Now Tour, and the Tell Me You Love Me World Tour.
+Lovato performed the track during her headlining concert tours, The Neon Lights Tour, the Demi World Tour, the Future Now Tour, the Tell Me You Love Me World Tour, the Holy Fvck Tour, and the It's Not That Deep Tour.